Rohitohdar/crop-advisory/README.md

 # 🌱 Crop Advisory System - TEAM(SC1)_2

-You can chek here : https://crop-advisory.netlify.app/
+You can see here : https://crop-advisory.netlify.app/

 ## Team Members